 When they are matched with their mentor, they’ll be able to chat with them on the mentoring platform using their preferred communication method.
 Most mentees spend about an hour a week messaging their mentor, but messages can be fitted in and around their own schedules.
 Our mentors are volunteers and so might have their own jobs or be studying, but they will aim to reply within three days.

 We have partnered with Brightside, an established charity, who are experts in online mentoring for young people.
 All conversations between mentors and their mentee take place on Brightside’s mentoring platform and are moderated by Brightside and National Deaf Children's Society service coordinators.
 There are no live mentoring sessions during the service - all messages go through the platform first so they can be checked, this keeps everyone safe.

 There are many great benefits to having a mentor, these include:

 - developing coping skills in dealing with setbacks and challenges

 - building a sense of belonging and feeling understood

 - practising and developing communication skills.

 Each round of mentoring lasts 10 weeks.
 The next round will start at the beginning of October.

 Before being matched with a mentor, young people will be invited to a welcome session.
-This will be run by National Deaf Children's Society and Brightside service coordinators.
+These will be run by National Deaf Children's Society and Brightside service coordinators.
 Young people will get to learn more about mentoring and how they can access Brightside's online platform.